onflow/flow/flips/20201310-storage-fees.md

 ### Overview

-#### Account Storage Tracking (Execution Environment)
+Each account will have a `storage_used` and a `storage_capacity` (uint64) values with the unit of bytes.
+Any account will be able to see an accounts `storage_used` and `storage_capacity` values, by accessing `storageUsed` and `storageCapacity` fields on both `PublicAccount` and `AuthAccount` cadence types.

-- For each account a 64-bit unsigned integer (uint64) value of storage used (`storage_used`) is stored in the execution state (i.e. the value is explicitly stored and not inferred). `storage_used` is the amount of storage the account is currently using (in bytes); The sum of data stored in the execution state for the account, i.e the sum of the sizes of all register values for the account.
+The value of `storage_used` will be an explicitly stored register on each account. `storage_used` is the amount of storage the account is currently using (in bytes); The sum of data stored in the execution state for the account, i.e the sum of the sizes of all register keys and values for the account. `storage_used` for an account will be updated during a transaction each time that account register changes.
+At the end of each transaction, every account with changed registers will have its `storage_used` compared to its `storage_capacity`, if the account is using more storage then its capacity the transaction will fail with a clear error.
+The `storage_used` register will be added to each account upon account creation.
+If the account existed before this change a migration will created that adds `storage_used`.

-- Each account has a `StorageCapacity` resource that has a 64-bit unsigned integer (uint64) value of storage capacity (`storage_capacity`). `storage_capacity` is the maximum amount of storage each account can store (in bytes).
-The minimum value is 100KB (as defined by the **StorageFees** smart contract).
+The value of `storage_capacity` is computed from the accounts `StorageReservation` resource.
+Each account has a `StorageReservation` resource that holds the accounts reserved (for storage capacity) Flow tokens.
+The value of `storage_capacity` equals the amount of reserved Flow tokens multiplied by `StorageReservation.storageBytesPerReservedFlow`.
+To add more storage to an account more Flow tokens need to be deposited to the accounts `StorageReservation` resource by using the `StorageReservationReceiver` public capability.
+Flow tokens can be withdrawn from the `StorageReservation` resource by the owner of the resource, but this has some limitations:
+- There must be at least the minimum storage reservation left on the account.
-- The `storage_used` value must be updated at the end of every transaction that modifies an account's storage
+- Withdrawing so much that the value of `storage_capacity` at the end of the transaction is lower then the accounts `storage_used` will result in a failed transaction.
-- The `storage_capacity` value is only writeable by the **StorageFees** smart contract.
-Other code only has read access.
-- The `storage_used` is only writeable by the execution environment.
-Other code only has read access.
-- If a transaction tries to store more data than the limit, the transaction should fail.
-The resulting error clearly states that the storage capacity was reached.

-#### Storage Fees Smart Contract (part of the service account)

-- The Storage Fees smart contract is a smart contract that collects storage deposits and provides functionality for accounts to acquire or release `storage_capacity`.
-- The smallest unit of storage purchased is initially set to 10KB.
-This can be changed by the smart contract.
+- When this is first released withdrawing will be disabled globally so no new liquid flow is introduced.

+The `StorageReservation` resource and the the `StorageReservationReceiver` public capability are added to each account during account creation, and the initial (minimum) storage reservation is deposited by the account creator.
+If the account existed before this change a migration will created that adds `StorageReservation` and `StorageReservationReceiver` with enough reserved flow so the accounts will have enough time to adapt to this new limitation.
+The `StorageReservation` resource and the the `StorageReservationReceiver` resource interface will both be defined on the `StorageFees` contract, which will be deployed on the service account.

-- Initially, the price of storage is 1kB for 1mF.
+Initially, the price of storage will be set to 1kB for 1mF.
 This value will be assessed and updated as the chain evolves.
-- Accounts can purchase more storage by calling a method on the **StorageFees**.
-- An account can purchase storage for a different account.
-- Accounts can reduce their `storage_capacity` in multiples of the storage chunk and be refunded.
-Doing so cannot reduce an account's `storage_capacity` below the account minimum storage capacity or below the account's `storage_used`.
-Storage reduction (and storage fee recovery) will be initially disabled to prevent the recovery of fees provided at no cost to new users as part of the network bootstrapping period.
-A global boolean value, managed by the Service Account, will control this feature and will be toggled when the bootstrapping period has ended.
-- Calling `deductAccountCreationFee` on the **FlowServiceAccount** smart contract with an account, indirectly calls the **StorageFees** smart contract and purchases 100KB (minimum account storage capacity) for that account.
+The minimum reservation will be set to 0.1F, which will be equal to 100kB of `storage_capacity`.

 ### Execution Environment Changes

-The execution environment has three responsibilities:
+The execution environment has four responsibilities:

-1. Keeping the `storage_used` value up to date after every transaction.
+1. Keeping the `storage_used` value up to date at the end of every transaction.
+1. Reading the amount of reserved Flow tokens from the accounts `StorageReservation` resource.
+    1. checking that they are not below the minimum storage reservation
+    1. converting that into `storage_capacity`.
-1. Preventing accounts going over storage capacity.
+1. Preventing accounts going over `storage_capacity`.
-1. Enabling the Flow Virtual Machine (`fvm`) package access to the `storage_capacity` and `storage_used` values:
+1. Enabling the Flow Virtual Machine (`fvm`) package read access to the `storage_capacity` and `storage_used` values:
-    - Read access is permitted to both values for Cadence code
-    - Write access to `storage_used` is only permitted from the execution environment.
-    - Write access to `storage_capacity` is only permitted from the **StorageFees** smart contract

- `storage_used` is stored in the following registers:
+#### Get and Update Storage Used

+The amount of storage used by a single register on an address is the byte size of the register value plus the byte size of the register key.
+The value of `storage_used` by an address is also stored in the address' register:

 ```json
 [